-- If requested and appropriately substantiated, EASA can approve Alternative Methods of Compliance for this AD. - 2.
-Based on the required actions and the compliance time, EASA have decided to issue a Final AD with Request for Comments, postponing the public consultation process until after publication. - Enquiries regarding this AD should be referred to the EASA Safety Information Section, Certification Directorate.
+- 1. If requested and appropriately substantiated, EASA can approve Alternative Methods of Compliance for this AD. - 2.
+Based on the required actions and the compliance time, EASA have decided to issue a Final AD with Request for Comments, postponing the public consultation process until after publication. - 3.
+Enquiries regarding this AD should be referred to the EASA Safety Information Section, Certification Directorate.
 E-mail: ADs@easa.europa.eu. - 4.
-For any question concerning the technical content of the requirements in this AD, please contact: Airbus Helicopters (Technical Support), Aéroport de Marseille Provence 13725 Marignane Cedex, France, Telephone +33 (0)4 42 85 97 97, Fax +33 (0)4 42 85 99 66, Web portal: https://keycopter.airbushelicopters.com > Technical Requests Management.
+Information about any failures, malfunctions, defects or other occurrences, which may be similar to the unsafe condition addressed by this AD, and which may occur, or have occurred on a product, part or appliance not affected by this AD, can be reported to the EU aviation safety reporting system. - 5.
+For any question concerning the technical content of the requirements in this AD, please contact: Airbus Helicopters (Technical Support), Aéroport de Marseille Provence 13725 Marignane Cedex, France, Telephone +33 (0)4 42 85 97 97, Fax +33 (0)4 42 85 99 66, Web portal: https://keycopter.airbushelicopters.com Technical Requests Management.
+E-mail: support.technical-dyncomp.ah@airbus.com, and TechnicalSupport.
+Helicopters@airbus.com.